acedge123/api-docs-template/README.md

 (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.

-- X-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with x-axis equals True;
+- __X-axis__ score equals sum of determined points for all questions with scoring model with x-axis equals True multiplied by scoring model weight;
-- Y-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with y-axis equals True;
+- __Y-axis__ score equals sum of determined points for all questions with scoring model with y-axis equals True multiplied by scoring model weight;
+- __Total score__ equals sum of X-axis score and Y-axis score;

 Questions without choices do not affect X-axis or Y-axis scores.